Why Don’t I Feel Like Myself Anymore? The “Mask” You Didn’t Know You Were Wearing

 Up until third grade, I was a really outgoing and confident kid.
 But everything changed very suddenly one day, a few months after I moved to a new school in a small town.

-I knew it was the right thing to do, but despite that, the moment came at a really big cost because, standing up to those bullies then put an immediate target on my back, and from that day onward, I was labelled a “loser” kid too.
+I knew it was the right thing to do, but despite that, the moment came at a really high cost because, standing up to those bullies then put an immediate target on my back, and from that day onward, I was labelled as a “loser” kid too.

 In that small town, everyone knew everyone, so the label stuck with me for years, all the way up until high school.